s-t-e-f/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the add operation works:
 ![add_png](puml_img/Add.png)

-> Note: The position of P3:Project should be lower than ArrayList<Project> since P3 represents a project entity that is
+> Note: P2:Project is defined as an entity that is already existing in the project list ArrayList<Project>, the position
-> already stored inside ArrayList<Project>.
-However, due to a limitation in PlantUML, the position of P3 is higher than
+> of which should be lower than ArrayList<Project>.
+However, due to a limitation in PlantUML, the position of P3 is
-> ArrayList<Project>.
+> higher than ArrayList<Project>.

 **Design Consideration**